pip-templates/pip-templates-microservice-dotnet/README.md

 ## Download

-Right now the only way to get the microservice is to check it out directly from github repository
+Right now, the only way to get the microservice is to check it out directly from the github repository
 ```bash
 git clone https://github.com/pip-templates/pip-templates-microservice-dotnet.git
 ```

-Pip.Service team is working to implement packaging and make stable releases available for your as zip downloadable archieves.
+The Pip.Service team is working on implementing packaging, to make stable releases available as zip-downloadable archives.

 ## Run

-Add **config.yml** file to the config folder and set configuration parameters.
+Add the **config.yml** file to the config folder and set configuration parameters as needed.

-Example of microservice configuration
+Example of a microservice configuration
 ```yaml
 ---
 # Console logger